 For a trip to be insured, you need to buy the insurance before your planned departure date and it must cover you for the whole time you'll be away.
 All trips start the day you leave your home province or territory and end the day you come back.
-Your coverage start and end dates are indicated in your Confirmation of Insurance.
+The number of days you've selected is indicated in your Confirmation of Insurance.